chiouNT/Metis_project_5/README.md

-# Recommender of the GEO datasets based on the NLP analysis of the literatures
+# Recommender of the GEO datasets based on NLP analysis of their associated abstracts

 ## Abstract